 With a limited number of specialist physicians, and few, if any geriatricians practicing in the region, primary care providers often do it all.
 But to help them provide better support to their geriatric patients, they need additional training.

-There are four programs available that provide participants with a range of training options to meet their different needs.
+There are three programs available that provide participants with a range of training options to meet their different needs.
 All provide CME or other course credit.

 Intensive Board Review Course in Geriatric and Palliative Medicine